antcsny/Data-collection-app-V2/README.md

 ## KRL Submodule

-This section describes how to deploy the data collection on a cell.
+This section describes how to deploy the data collection with system variables on a kuka cell.
+Kuka trace is by default implemented on the robot, making this tool more convenient to use on every robot.

 ### Global variables